zahrajavar/PrACompressionFunctions/README.md

 ## Preimage Aware Compression Functions
 The codes can be run in [Octave](https://octave.org/).
-These codes are based on the research been done in "Preimage awareness in Linicrypt" to generate preimage aware compression functions in random oracle model.
+These codes are based on the research done in "Preimage awareness in Linicrypt" to generate preimage-aware compression functions in the random oracle model.
 ### PrA2Inputs2Calls.m
 This code generates all 76 possible PrA compression functions with 2 inputs and 2 random oracle calls.
-Each function being presented as a 3 $\times$ 4 matix where the first two rows corrospond to the first and the second oracle calls input and the third row corrospond to the function result.
-The first and second collumn also are corrospond to the functions input and the third and fourth collumn are oracle calls result.
+Each function is presented as a 3 $\times$ 4 matrix where the first two rows correspond to the first and second oracle calls input and the third row correspond to the function result.
+The first and second columns also correspond to the function's input and the third and fourth columns are oracle calls results.

 ### PrAConstant2Inputs2calls.m
-This code generates all 532 compression functions which utilizes a constant $v$ in its construction.
-The constant corrosponf to the third collumn.
+This code generates all 532 compression functions which utilize a constant $v$ in its construction.
+The constant corresponds to the third column.
 #### Example
 This example shows how to write the PrA function given the matrix representation.